 Workplace chat apps are on the rise to be one of the next big things in unified communications.
 Branching beyond the clutter and nuisance that email can bring, and taking workplace collaboration one step passed old school instant messaging apps, these chat and team collaboration apps do more than just let you ping your coworker to see what they want for lunch.
 Its a clear trend these new team collaboration software are taking over, and will soon be seen as just another necessary solution to employ.
+In 2019, one of the biggest players in team collaboration is Microsoft Teams, and you can read our full head to head comparison between them and Slack right here: Slack vs. Teams.

 At first, many years ago, it was phones, then email came along and began the digital transformation, but now with the cloud this next step will be/is becoming chat apps.
 With the cloud, these apps can do more than simple instant messaging, empowering collaboration and helping you get work done with a constant, always existing, searchable chat – now combined with even more features and tools to help move your projects along.